-Electrons are detected in a set of 4 planes of silicon microstrips located just before the 4th 3876 dipole.
+Electrons are detected in a set of 4 planes of silicon microstrips located just before the 4th dipole.
 Each microstrip instruments 192 strips with a pitch of 240 μ m.
-Custom readout electronics 3877 pre-amplify and discriminate signals from the microstrips, implement a simple tracking algorithm 3878 to reduce non-directional backgrounds, and count hits in each strip over specified integration gates 3879 corresponding to the helicity pattern of the electron beam.
-Presently, this system is operating at low 3880 efficiency with poor signal size for a minimum ionizing track compared to environmental noise on 3881 individual strips.
-The baseline upgrade would include an improvement in this system to achieve 3882 high efficiency and high signal-over-noise for the microstrip readout.
-The use of diamond mi-3883 crostrips, such as were recently successfully used for the Hall C Compton polarimeter [306], is 3884 under consideration.
-Such diamond microstrips are more difficult to procure and in principle are 3885 more challenging to instrument than silicon strips, however, they are more radiation hard and less 3886 susceptible to low-energy photon backgrounds.
-3887 shower loss.
-The photon calorimeter is a GSO crystal scintillator of 6 cm diameter and 15 cm 3891 length, with a single photomultiplier tube.
-The PMT signal is split between two parallel data acqui-3892 sitions: one with a fast-counting, buffered ADC self-triggered on pulses from the photon detector, 3893 and the other utilizing a 250MHz flash ADC (fADC) to integrate the total signal over periods corre-3894 sponding to the helicity pattern of the electron beam.
-The fADC system can also record a very low 3895 rate of individual pulses for calibration.
+Custom readout electronics pre-amplify and discriminate signals from the microstrips, implement a simple tracking algorithm to reduce non-directional backgrounds, and count hits in each strip over specified integration gates corresponding to the helicity pattern of the electron beam.
+Presently, this system is operating at low efficiency with poor signal size for a minimum ionizing track compared to environmental noise on individual strips.
+The baseline upgrade would include an improvement in this system to achieve high efficiency and high signal-over-noise for the microstrip readout.
+The use of diamond microstrips, such as were recently successfully used for the Hall C Compton polarimeter [305], is under consideration.
+Such diamond microstrips are more difficult to procure and in principle are more challenging to instrument than silicon strips, however, they are more radiation hard and less susceptible to low-energy photon backgrounds.

+The calorimeter for detecting scattered photons lies about 7 meters downstream of the interaction point.
+The strong forward boost of scattered photons leads to a tightly collimated photon beam (<1 mrad), so the calorimeter size is determined by consideration of energy resolution through shower loss.
+The photon calorimeter is a GSO crystal scintillator of 6 cm diameter and 15 cm length, with a single photomultiplier tube.
+The PMT signal is split between two parallel data acqui-sitions: one with a fast-counting, buffered ADC self-triggered on pulses from the photon detector, and the other utilizing a 250MHz flash ADC (fADC) to integrate the total signal over periods corre-sponding to the helicity pattern of the electron beam.
+The fADC system can also record a very low rate of individual pulses for calibration.
 Each of these dual readouts can be analyzed independently.
-3896 The fast counting ADC readout and the sample pulses in the fADC system can both be triggered 3897 using the electron detector, providing an electron-photon coincidence spectrum for calibration.
-3898
+The fast counting ADC readout and the sample pulses in the fADC system can both be triggered using the electron detector, providing an electron-photon coincidence spectrum for calibration.